athornton/rpgexperiments/Fallout/Fallout-rules.md

 first die roll is the damage; the second is the duration.
 Each round of the duration, the poisoned creature must make an `END` save (modified by poison toxicity) or take the amount of damage indicated.
-This damage is re-reolled each round until the duration has expired.
+This damage is re-rolled each round until the duration has expired.

+If you are hit by a poisoned attack, but your armor causes you to take no damage, you are not affected by the poison either.

 #### Shotguns